Interests (Conflicts of Interest) Policy

 Responsibilities

-- Staff who have identified an interest - actual, potential or perceived - that may affect their impartiality when conducting business on behalf of the University must ensure that it is recorded in the University’s Interest Register through Kuhukuhu (Financial Services: Interest Declaration).
+2. Staff members who have identified an interest - actual, potential or perceived - that may appear to affect their impartiality when conducting business on behalf of the University must ensure that it is appropriately disclosed.

 Confidentiality